scipy-conference/scipy_proceedings/papers/pedro_hasselmann/gmode_scipy2013.rst

 Users must be aware that input data should be formatted on columns in this order: measurement designation, unique identificator, variables, errors.
 If errors are not available, its values should be replaced by ``0.0`` and ``mlim`` parameter might not be used.
 There is no limit on data size, however the processing time is very sensitive to the number of identified cluster, which may slow down the method larger its number.
-For 20,000 elements and 41 clusters, the G-mode takes around to 2 minutes for whole procedure (plots creation not included).
+For 20,000 elements and 41 clusters, the G-mode takes around to 2 minutes for whole procedure (plots creation not included) when executed in a
+Intel Core 2 Quad 2.4 GHz with 4 Gb RAM.

 Our implementation also allows to ``import Gmode`` and use it in ``Python IDLE`` or through shell command, like the example::